tmeckhoff/code_challenge_redo/README.md

 #### Updated to ES6
   I made this change just because I am accustomed now with using it, and prefer it.
 #### Restructured files
   Before I had all the app's files under /src.
-Adding components in /components and the JSON files in /data makes it easier to understand where everything is and makes the files more meaningful what the files are for.
+Adding components in /components and the JSON files in /data makes it easier to understand where everything is and makes it more meaningful for what the files are for.
 #### Renamed variables/refactored UI
   Previously my variable names where too generic and/or obtuse, so I renamed them to be more meaningful and understandable.
 I also refactored the UI a little, like what things were named and when to display certain things.
 #### Covered edge cases